 The University has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
-Under these policies, as approved by the Board of Regents, the endowment assets are invested in a manner that is intended to produce results over the long-term that exceed its endowment payout (not expected to exceed 4.5% annually) plus inflation as measured by the Consumer Price Index, while assuming a moderate level of investment risk.
+Under these policies, as approved by the Board of Regents, the endowment assets are invested in a manner that is intended to produce results over the long-term that exceed its endowment payout plus inflation as measured by the Consumer Price Index, while assuming a moderate level of investment risk.
 Actual returns in any given year may vary from this objective.

 The University has a policy of appropriating for distribution, including those endowments deemed to be under water, each year a percentage of the endowment fund net assets' average fair value over the prior 12 quarters through the end of the prior fiscal year in which the distribution is planned.
-In an effort to increase the endowment market value over time, the nominal spending rate was decreased from 4.25%. to 4.00% on July 1, 2019.
+The current nominal spending rate approved by the Board is 4.0%.
+As described in Note 8, during the year ended June 30, 2022, an additional special endowment payout was authorized and is included within non-operating activities in the statements of activities.

 To satisfy its long-term rate-of-return objective, the University relies on a total return strategy in which the investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
 The University targets a diversified asset allocation that places a greater emphasis on equity-based investments to achieve its long-term return objectives within prudent risk constraints.
-The endowment assets are managed by the Foundation through an investment committee consisting of members of the Foundation's Board of Directors that meets quarterly at a minimum to ensure the objectives of the investment policy are being met and that the strategies used to meet the objectives are in accordance with the approved investment policy.
+The endowment assets are managed by the Foundation through an investment committee consisting of members of the Foundation's Board of Directors that meets periodically to ensure the objectives are in accordance with the approved investment policy.